ddev-demo/my-typo3-9-site/public/typo3/sysext/felogin/Documentation/Hooks/Index.rst

   Hook to change the contents of the forgot password mail

 $GLOBALS['TYPO3\_CONF\_VARS']['EXTCONF']['felogin']['password\_changed']
-  Receives an array containing the user and the newPassword, allows to mark the password as invalid using 'passwordValid' and set a 'passwordInvalidMessage'
+  Receives an array containing the user and the newPassword.